fermat618/pida/docs/source/user/installation.rst

   - How to get PIDA
   - How to meet the requirements and dependencies
   - How to install PIDA
-  - How to run PIDA without installing it

 Distribution packages
 ---------------------